arpansahoo/BleuAdventures/_pages/privacy.md

 <br>

 ### 1 WHAT INFORMATION DO WE COLLECT?
+<b>In Short:</b> We collect personal information that you provide to us.
+We collect personal information that you voluntarily provide to us when expressing an interest in obtaining information about us or our products and services, when contacting us.

+The personal information that we collect depends on the context of your interactions with us and the Apps, the choices you make and the products and features you use.
+The personal infromation we collect can include the following:

+All personal information that you provide to us must be true, complete, and accurate, and you must notify us of any changes to such personal information.

 <b>Information collected through our Apps</b>

 <b>In Short:</b> We may collect information regarding your when you use our apps.